 What is the Padrón (empadronamiento) and do I have to register?

-The padrón is a list of all the people who live in a certain municipal area.
+The padrón is a list of all the people who live in a certain municipal area similar to the electoral roll in the UK.
 “Empadronarse” means registering yourself on this list at your local town hall.
-You’ll find you will need your empadronamiento certificate to process various administrative tasks, such as apply for or update a ❖ certificate of residence registration ❖ register for healthcare ❖ buy a car ❖ register your car with Spanish number plates or ❖ enrol your children in school
+You’ll find you will need your empadronamiento certificate to process various administrative tasks, such as to apply for or update:

 Who should register?